projectara/greybus-spec/source/special.rst

    =======  ======================     =========   ========   ==============================

 ..

+The SVC shall return the following errors depending on the sub-state values of the :ref:`hardware-model-interface-states` with Interface ID given by intf_id in the request payload:

+- If DETECT is not DETECT_ACTIVE, the response shall have status GB_SVC_INTF_NOT_DETECTED.

+- If UNIPRO is not UPRO_UP or UPRO_HIBERNATE, the response shall have status GB_SVC_INTF_NO_UPRO_LINK.

 The Greybus Interface Set Power Mode response message contains a field which may contain a PowerChangeResultCode as defined by the |unipro|